Posted by: Bill Hornbeck | April 19, 2023

 Even after retirement, we can still assist others.
 We do not need to work.
 We can encourage and advise others.
 We can pray for others.
 We can give money to help support the work.
 As stated in today’s Scripture: “They may, however, assist their brothers in the tent of meeting, to keep an obligation, but they themselves shall do no work. …” Verse 26.

 Third, retirement gives us more time, opportunity, and standing to make helpful conclusions based on a lifetime of service and experience.
-We can teach and pass on this wisdom to the next generation.
+There are those who are “always learning and never able to come to the knowledge of the truth.”
+2 Timothy 3:7.
+We should “come to the knowledge of the truth” and teach and pass on this truth to the next generation.

-Fourth, retirement gives us more time and opportunity and desire to prepare for the next stage: life after death.
-Although the following verses apply to all ages, old age is most well-suited to prepare for the next stage.
+Fourth, retirement gives us more time and opportunity and desire to enjoy thoughts of the next stage: heaven.
 We have more time and opportunity to pray, read the Bible, and think more deeply about heaven.
 We are less attracted and less able to participate as fully on the things on the earth.

 “Set your mind on the things above, not on the things that are on earth.”
 Colossians 3:2.